Rangi42/polishedcrystal/README.md

 * Add: Magmortar is Fire/Fighting.
 * Add: Rhyperior is Steel/Rock.
 * Add: Strength is 90 power.
+* Add: Buff Submission and Take Down to be like Wild Charge.
 * Add: Replace Razor Shell with Icicle Crash.
 * Add: Rock-type Pokémon get Sp.Def boosted by 50% in a sandstorm.
 * Add: Improve Buena's prizes.